The Internet of Things (IoT) is a cutting-edge technology that is promptly conquering the business world.

-As the concerns on carbon dioxide emission, energy conservation, unsustainable fossil fuels are raising, Electrical Vehicles (EVs) become prevalent all around the world.
+As the concerns about carbon dioxide emission, energy conservation, and unsustainable fossil fuels are rising, Electrical Vehicles (EVs) become prevalent all around the world.

-Major advantage of MSTS.IoT is that it supports various application types from “smart homes” to “smart cities”, and can be used in most industries, including healthcare, transport, energy, agriculture, etc.
+The major advantage of MSTS.IoT is that it supports various application types, from “smart homes” to “smart cities”, and can be used in most industries, including healthcare, transport, energy, agriculture, etc.

 Applying MSTS.IoT for EV Charging Stations

-Moreover, the IoT platform uses advanced cloud solutions, that allow to collect and analyze data in real time.
-Current figures such as voltage, electric current, temperature figures will provide significant support to service workers for station maintenance and monitoring processes.
+Moreover, the IoT platform uses advanced cloud solutions that allow to collect and analyze data in real time.
+Current figures such as voltage, electric current, and temperature figures will provide significant support to service workers for station maintenance and monitoring processes.

-To make it all the easier for drivers, the embedded data system is able to analyze users’ data and identify behavior pattern in order to offer a user additional service and better support.
+To make it all the easier for drivers, the embedded data system is able to analyze users’ data and identify behavior patterns to offer a user additional service and better support.